-[x] v.
-Agency responsible for Early and Periodic Screening, Diagnostic, and Treatment Program.
-Describe:
+v.
+Agency responsible for Early and Periodic Screening, Diagnostic, and Treatment.

 DCBS coordinates with the Department for Medicaid Services and the Department of Public Health to include access to comprehensive services to children in child care settings.
-These agencies are internal to CHFS
+These agencies are internal to CHFS vi.

-[x] vi.
 State/territory agency responsible for child welfare.
-Describe:

-DCBS coordinates with the Department for Medicaid Services and the Department of Public Health to include access to comprehensive services to children in child care settings.
+DCBS coordinates with the Department for Medicaid Services and the Department of vii.
+Provider groups or associations.

+Public Health to include access to comprehensive services to children in child care settings.
 These agencies are internal to CHFS.